lukacerr/lukablush/README.md

 TODO c:

-##### 🔧 Manual installation
+##### 🔧 Software

-1. Download as a ZIP
-2. Unzip the file
-3. In Zed, go to Extensions
-4. "Install Dev Extension"
-5. Select the unzipped folder containing this README
-6. Enjoy c:
+See the folders in this repository to get ready-made themes with the Lukablush palette.